-Consult the Operator' manual for correct maintenance procedure.
+Consult the Operation and Maintenance Instruction Manual for correct maintenance procedure.

 Areas near articulated cutting edges where mechanical parts are in motion are where personal injuries are most likely to occur.
 Pay attention to prevent possible part movements by means of blocks or by keeping clear of such zones when motion may take place during maintenance or repair.